 Every color you can imagine!

-I organize my yarn by color.
+I organized my yarn by color.

 I use an Ikea Kallax Unit and an entire couch is always filled with whatever piece of the project I am working on at that moment.
-Currently the couch is pilled high with good colorful things to come!

 Do you or have you ever found it difficult to manage or organize your yarn?